Antima8649/Antima8649/README.md

   6) Report analysis.
   <br />
   <h3>ToothFairy (Dental App)🧚</h3>
-  Played a crucial role as a Load and Performance Tester for ToothFairy, the UK's first dental video calling app.
+  Played a crucial role as a Load and Performance Tester for ToothFairy, the UK's first dental video-calling app.
   Conducted realistic load test scenarios using JMeter, monitored API response times, throughput, and error rates, and collaborated with development teams to enhance performance.
 Generated detailed API load test reports and maintained